ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-28.md

 	} );
 	```

-To view the above configurations, see the *feature description page (link)*.
+To view the above configurations, see the {@link features/images/images-overview image feature guide}.

 ## Inserting images

-When loaded, the `ImageInline` plugin changes the default behavior of inserting/pasting/dropping images into a non-empty `$block` elements - it is now upcasted to the `inlineImage` model element.
-The image inserted into an empty paragraph is still upcasted to a `blockImage` model element.
-This behavior can be overridden in the *`ImageInsert` plugin configuration (link)* to force an insertion block or inline images only.
+When loaded, the {@link module:image/imageinline~ImageInline} plugin changes the default behavior of inserting/pasting/dropping images into a non-empty `$block` elements - it is now upcasted to the `imageInline` model element.
+The image inserted into an empty paragraph is still upcasted to a `imageBlock` model element.
+This behavior can be overridden in the {@link module:image/imageinsert~ImageInsertConfig `ImageInsert` plugin configuration} to force an insertion block or inline images only.

-Read more about the *logic controlling the image type while inserting/pasting/dropping (link)*.
+Read more about the [logic controlling the image type while inserting/pasting/dropping](TODO: link).

 ## Image utils

-The image utils are now wrapped with a plugin exported by the *@ckeditor/ckeditor5-image/src/imageutils module (link)*.
+The image utils are now wrapped by a {@link module:image/imageutils~ImageUtils} plugin.

 ```js
 // Old code